MystenLabs/walrus-docs/docs/walrus-sites/tutorial-suins.md

     --args 0x6
 ```

-Note that SuiNS package and object on testnet may change, you can find the latest ones in the [SuiNS
+Note that the SuiNS package and object on testnet may change, you can find the latest ones in the
-documentation](https://docs.suins.io/#active-constants) (make sure you select _Testnet_).
+[SuiNS documentation](https://docs.suins.io/#active-constants) (make sure you select _Testnet_).

 If all succeeds, we can now browse [https://walrusgame.walrus.site](https://walrusgame.walrus.site)!